avalcarcel9/rtapas/vignettes/tapas-vignette.md

 # The threshold that optimizes group-level DSC
 tapas_model$group_threshold
 #> [1] 0.09
-# The lower and uppber bound clamps to avoid extrapolation
+# The lower and upper bound clamps to avoid extrapolation
 tapas_model$clamp_data
 #> # A tibble: 2 x 3
 #>   bound volume pred_threshold